Sarah Troughton: Public life

 As Lord Lieutenant, Troughton's public duties include overseeing arrangements for visits to Wiltshire by members of the Royal Family and escorting royal visitors; representing the King at events and presenting awards and medals on his behalf; liaising with the Wiltshire units of the Royal Navy, Army and Royal Air Force; leading the local magistracy as chairman of the Lord Chancellor's Advisory Committee on Justices of the Peace; and advising on nominations for national honours.

-In January 2013, Troughton was made a Commander of the Order of St John by the Queen, and raised to Dame of the order in 2021.
+In January 2013, Troughton was appointed a Commander of the Order of St John by the Queen, and advanced to Dame of Grace of the order in 2021.

 In 2022, she was one of the first six women appointed as "Queen's companions" (replacing the traditional ladies-in-waiting) to Queen Camilla.
 A BBC News article described Troughton as one of Camilla's longstanding personal friends.

+Troughton was appointed a Dame Commander of the Royal Victorian Order in the 2025 New Year Honours.